 "Open the drawer associated with the completed code and eject this chocolate bar."

-Oracles are used a lot in DeFi, which must work incredibly well for very good reasons, as you can imagine.
+Oracles are very widely used in DeFi, which should work incredibly well for very good reasons, as you can imagine.

-Smart contracts can be set up so that multiple signatures are required to execute it.
-An advantage here is that there is no single point of failure.
+Smart contracts can be set up to require multiple signatures to execute.
+One advantage here is that there is no single point of failure.
 For example, wallets with a lot of ETH in them can be protected if one private key is lost, so you don't lose everything immediately.
 This is common with, for example, a DAO (decentralized autonomous organization).
 These often contain huge funds.

 Ethereum has its own currency, Ether, which follows almost exactly the same rules, but also enables a much more powerful feature: smart contracts.
 With Ethereum, you can use the analogy of the distributed machine state.
 Ethereum's state is a large data structure that contains not only all accounts and balances, but also a machine state that can change from block to block according to a predetermined set of rules and execute arbitrary machine code.
 The specific rules to change the state from block to block are defined by the EVM.